 Volunteers greatly contribute to the quality of life in Englehart.
 For anyone interested in community involvement, wishing to meet people, or simply have fun, our community offers a multitude of organizations.
-For a complete list please visit our Business Directory.
-If you would like to have your club or organization added to the list below (or make changes to an existing entry), please contact our Treasurer-Deputy Clerk/EDO.
+Please contact us if you would like to have your club or organization added to the list below (or make changes to an existing entry).

 Rotary Club of Englehart - "Service above Self"

 In 1905 Rotary International was formed.
 In 1936 the Rotary Club of Haileybury decided to expand Rotary in Northern Ontario.
 With great success, they organized a club in Englehart.
 17 good men of the town became charter members of the Englehart Rotary Club, officially receiving their charter International May 25, 1937.

 The Rotary Club is an international business and professional service club open to both men and women.

 Royal Canadian Legion, Branch 104 Englehart & Royal Canadian Legion, Branch 104 Ladies Auxiliary - "Lest We Forget"